VincyJovitha01/FindMaximum/README.md

 iii) # To find the maximum marks without using builtin functions.
 ```
+#Program to find the maximum marks without using builtin functions.
+#Developed by : Vincy Jovitha V
+#Register no : 212223230242

 def max_marks(marks):
     max= marks[0]
     for i in marks[1:]: